GCuser99/VBA-UserForm-to-twinBASIC/README.md

 **MS Forms controls not yet supported**: TabStrip, and MultiPage.

-**Extract Image Resources Option**: User can optionally extract and save to file all image resources (mouse icons and picture bitmaps) that are embedded in each UserForm for later use as a **twinBASIC** resource.
+**Extract Image Resources Option**: User can optionally extract and save to file all image resources (mouse icons and picture bitmaps) that are embedded in each UserForm for later use in **twinBASIC** Resources.

 <img src="https://github.com/GCuser99/VBA-UserForm-to-twinBASIC/blob/main/images/nested_controls.png" alt="NestedControls" width=95% height=95%>